This Little Light of Mine: Versions

 The song was sung by Sister Rosetta Tharpe as early as 1960.
 The song has also been secularised into "This Little Girl of Mine" as recorded by Ray Charles in 1956 and later The Everly Brothers.
 It has often been published with a set of hand movements to be used for the instruction of children.

 Under the influence of Zilphia Horton, Fannie Lou Hamer, and others, it eventually became a Civil Rights anthem in the 1950s and 1960s, especially the version by Bettie Mae Fikes.
 The Kingston Trio recorded it on College Concert in 1962, and The Seekers for their second UK album, Hide & Seekers (also known as The Four & Only Seekers) in 1964.
 Sam Cooke released his version on the 1964 live album Sam Cooke at the Copa.
 Over time it also became a very popular children's song, recorded and performed by the likes of Raffi in the 1980s from his album Rise and Shine.
 It is sometimes included in Christian children's song books.

 Odetta and the Boys Choir of Harlem performed the song on the Late Show with David Letterman on September 17, 2001, on the first show after Letterman resumed broadcasting, after having been off the air for several nights following the events of 9/11.
 Reverend Osagyefo Sekou and other counter-protesters sang "This Little Light of Mine" defiantly before a crowd of white supremacists and alt-right supporters gathered for the Unite the Right rally in Charlottesville, VA in 2018.

 The song featured on Hoyt Axton's 1963 album Thunder 'N Lightnin' named "This Little Light".
 LZ7 took their version of the song also named "This Little Light" to number 26 in the UK Singles Chart.
 The song is also sung in several scenes of the 1994 film Corrina, Corrina starring Whoopi Goldberg and Ray Liotta.

+The song was also featured twice in the Power Rangers franchise.
+The first was in Power Rangers Jungle Fury in the episode "Ghost of a Chance", where Theo sings the song for a Spirit World test, and the second was in Power Rangers RPM in the episode "Ranger Red", where a mother sang the song to her baby.

+Sharon, Lois & Bram recorded & performed the song on their television series Sharon, Lois & Bram's Elephant Show in 1987.
+It was featured in Season 4, Episode "Blackout".

 The song was mixed with You Can't Be A Beacon by The Masters V (Later: J.D.
 Sumner and the Stamps) in 1988.

-The song was sampled throughout the titular song to the 2012 DCOM, Let it Shine.
+The song was sampled throughout the titular song to the 2012 film Let it Shine.

-Meghan Markle and Prince Harry chose to end their wedding in May 2018 with a version of the iconic song.
+Meghan Markle and Prince Harry chose to end their wedding in May 2018 with a version of the song.